-Under NASDAQ rules that become applicable to the company on the date of the annual meeting, a director of the Company will only qualify as an "independent director" if, in the opinion of the company's board of directors, that person does not have a relationship which would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Under NASDAQ rules, a director of the Company will only qualify as an "independent director" if, in the opinion of the company's board of directors, that person does not have a relationship which would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 The company's board of directors has determined that none of Messrs.
-Callahan, Peeler, Peters, Doody or Zillmer has a relationship which would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is an "independent director" as defined under Rule 4200(a)(15) of the NASDAQ Stock Market, Inc. Marketplace Rules.
+Callahan, Peeler, Peters or Doody has a relationship which would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is an "independent director" as defined under Rule 4200(a)(15) of the NASDAQ Stock Market, Inc. Marketplace Rules.
 Mr. Peeler was determined to be an independent director although he falls outside the safe harbor provision pursuant to Rule 104-3(e)(1)(ii) under the Securities Exchange Act of 1934, as amended, referred to as the Exchange Act.